isabella232/Developer-Distribution-Experience-Cloud/src/pages/guides/custom_configurations.md

-# App Builder ISV Custom Configuration
+# App Builder app Custom Configuration

 Developers of distributable App Builder apps can define configuration options for users to set at deploy time.